FirelyTeam/firely-docs-forge/features/IntegrationwithSimplifier.rst

 Pattern Format
 ~~~~~~~~~~~~~~

+The format used is identical to the format used in :ref:`Simplifier to include/exclude files from being synced from GitHub to Simplifier<simplifier_docs:gh_include>`.

 * A blank line matches no files, so it can serve as a separator for readability.
 * A line starting with ``#`` serves as a comment.
 * A line starting with a pattern (e.g. ``*.txt``) **includes** matching files when uploading.